Logo

 This list of lenders is non-exhaustive and could change at any time.
 Each lender will have its own criteria and restrictions on who it will lend to using a JBSP mortgage, and within which rules.
 For the most up-to-date information, and to see all of your options, it’s a good idea to speak to a specialist mortgage broker.

-We specialise in helping buyers boost their affordability, so they can get on the ladder sooner and for less.
+At Tembo, we specialise in helping buyers boost their affordability, so they can get on the ladder sooner and for less.
 To see how our award-winning team could help you, create a free plan with us today.

 Get started